emuro/borrador/README.md

 # The emergence of eukaryotes as an evolutionary algorithmic phase transition

 This repository contains the data and programs needed to reproduce the results reported in our article.
-Here, it is also described how to obtain the annotations from public repositories.
+Here, it is also described how to obtain the annotations used in this this work from public repositories.

-**The structure of this repository is the next:**
+**README.md** guides you all over this repository. **The structure of this repository is the next:**
- - **README.md** guides you all over this repository.

- - **main_tables** that are needed to reproduce the main figures.
+ - **main_tables** needed to reproduce the main figures.
         - **suppl_tables** for the supplementary material.
-        - **suppl_tables__extra** some extra data that can be helpful (ie. taxonomical ids).
+        - **suppl_tables__extra** contains some extra data that can be helpful (ie. taxonomical ids).

  - **main_work** contains the programs needed to reproduce the main results.
         - **suppl_work**, where the programs for the supplementary material are.
         - **suppl_work__extra**, where some extra programs that complement the supplementary material are.

 ---